 - Make sure to link the blog/post back to a page on your website that is also contextual relevant.

-- Use blog Tags like keywords and Categories like the chapters in a book.
+- Use blog Tags like keywords and Categories, like the chapters in a book.

-Once you have something written, look at your Google Analytics to see the day/time people are most active on your site – similarly, there are analytic data on social platforms.
+Once you have something written, look at your Google Analytics to see the day/time people are most active on your site – similarly, there is analytic data on social platforms.
 Publish when activity is highest to best your odds of having your most valued audience see your message.

 These tips are not going to magically change your marketing outcomes, but with consistent adherence to these tips, and by building upon them, tomorrow’s results will certainly improve.